 These are just some of many types of exemptions that exist to protect various forms of property from creditors.

-Not familiar with the types of property exemptions available in a jurisdiction, how they apply for exemptions, plus how and when they should be claimed?
-Don't worry.
-Most people aren't.
-Properly claiming exempt property can increase the likelihood that a proposed Chapter 13 repayment plan will be affordable and get approved by the bankruptcy court.
-If you are considering a Chapter 13 bankruptcy, get a free attorney match today to learn more about the process.
+Not familiar with the types of property exemptions available in a jurisdiction, or how and when they should be claimed?
+Don't worry, most people aren't familiar with property exemptions in a Chapter 13 bankruptcy.
+But, properly claiming exempt property can increase the likelihood that a proposed Chapter 13 repayment plan will be affordable and get approved by the bankruptcy court.
+If you're considering filing for Chapter 13 bankruptcy, reach out to a local bankruptcy attorney to learn more about the process.